 The advantage of this approach is that the call of set_data is optional, so you don't need to send a schedule on every step if there's no new schedule.
+(However, much the same effect can be achieved by using some trigger attributes.)
 The disadvantage is that you have to implement the set_data call within the simulator with the specific destination, making it less modular.